enrabre/AdaEPFL-Project/README.rst

 Here the link to the interactive map of the other team: https://symsystem.github.io/ADA_Project/

-PLease, find below screenshots of representative example.
+Please, find below screenshots of representative example.

 .. image :: images/swissMap.png
 	    :width: 10